peterhuene opened PR #2791 from compile-command to main:

 Reading this again, is there perhaps a method on a

-for checking this?
+target_lexiconfor checking this?
 For example if the arch/os match you could I suppose in theory have a glibc/musl mismatch which would prevent running things.
-That's never an issue for us in wasmtime but this seems like an abstract thingtarget_lexicon
+That's never an issue for us in wasmtime but this seems like an abstract thingtarget_lexiconmight handle for us.

 alexcrichton created PR Review Comment: